 9. Learn a new skill

 Major universities around the world are offering free online courses.
-Review them and choose that one you always wished to learn.
-Also consider learning a skill that could really help improve your value at work.
+Review them and choose the one you always wished to learn.
+Also, consider learning a skill that could really help improve your value at work.
+Try Coursera.

 10. Start a vegetable garden

 This is easier than you think.
 Take some soil from your garden and fill old glasses or mugs 3/4 full.
 Take seeds from the veggies you have on the fridge; like tomatoes, peppers and zucchini; then add another centimetre of soil.
 Water occasionally and place your seedlings next to a window.
 Be patient, experiment and wait for the results.
-Once you have a well established 10 centimetre plants; transplant them to a sunny section in your garden.
+Once you have a well-established 10-centimetre plant; transplant them to a sunny section in your garden.
 Don’t forget to protect your plants from frost, heavy rain or wild animals.

-Thinking of something else?
+Thinking of some other cheap things to do at home?
 Why not!
 I hope this sparked an idea to put into action.
 You can do it!